 Your statement should express the timing and development of your new condition.
 This can be powerful evidence towards the Nexus or link between the two conditions.

 6. A lay statement in support of a claim for increase should focus on new symptoms

 An increase statement does not need to show a Nexus between two conditions.
 Your condition’s connection to your service has already been established.
 In this statement, try focusing on your current symptoms and how they are worse than before.
 If you have been prescribed new treatments or medicines to manage increasing symptoms, be sure to include a complete list.
 Any home remedies or self-care measures you have taken are just as important to mention.
 They can be as impactful to your claim as treatments prescribed by a doctor.
 These are efforts and measures you’ve taken to manage your condition and they can have an effect on your health and the condition.

-Recent imaging studies are not as helpful since worsening disease on imaging does not always result in increased symptoms and severity in all people.
+Recent imaging studies are not as helpful since worsening disease on imaging does not always result in increased symptoms and severity.
 You are rated on your symptoms, not the severity of the disease or its progress shown on medical studies.

 It is important to review the rating schedule for your condition again.
 Include any symptoms or frequencies of symptoms you experience.
 These determine your rating.
 Since symptoms and their frequency are not always recorded during visits to your doctor, it is important to officially document your current disability picture.
-Be sure to record any symptoms which are not constant.
-Be sure to include the symptoms that occur during a flare-up.
+Be sure to record any temporary symptoms or symptoms that occur during a flare-up.

 Remember, your rating should reflect your disability at its worst.

 Call us today for a free consultation.
-Whether it’s a new claim that you’re making or a request for an increase for a current service-connected condition, we will help you develop evidence to win VA disability claims for benefits that you are medically and ethically entitled to.
+Whether it’s a new claim that you’re making or a request for an increase for a current service-connected condition, we will help you develop evidence to win VA disability claims for benefits you medically, legally and ethically qualify for.